 5. Make the waffles in the iron until they’re golden brown.
 Usually helps to put a wee bit of butter or oil in the iron to make sure it doesn’t stick

-As an alternative you can do half the milk and substitute the other half for heavy whipping cream, it adds extra fluff to the waffles!
+As an alternative you can do half the milk and substitute the other half for heavy whipping cream, mix the batter a bit longer, it adds extra fluff to the waffles!